 Last week, within the span of one day, three of my kids needed a band-aid for some reason.
 With five kids who like to climb, jump and live in their treehouse, this is a common occurrence, so I decided to find a natural salve option to use instead of conventional ones like Neosporin.

-I’m not a fan of Neosporin because its made with petroleum jelly and isn’t nearly as effective as the natural options.
+I’m not a fan of Neosporin because its made with petroleum jelly and there are natural options that work just as well.

-It’s easy to make and some of the ingredients even grow in your front yard during the summer… The picture on the left is Plantain, which grows in most parts of the country and is great for the skin.
+It’s easy to make and some of the ingredients even grow in your front yard during the summer… One of the herbs I use is Plantain, which grows in most parts of the country and is great for the skin.
 Most people just know it as a common garden weed.
 It also calls for optional yarrow, which helps with itching and rashes.

-All ingredients and tins and lip chap containers to store it in are available here.
+All ingredients and tins and lip chap containers to store it in can be found online.
 (Storing in a lip-chap container makes it portable and easy to apply. )

-- Strain her herbs out of the oil by pouring through a cheesecloth.
-Let all the oil drip out and then squeeze the herbs to get the remaining oil out.
+- Strain the herbs out of the oil by pouring through a cheesecloth.
+Let all the oil drip out and then squeeze give the herbs a squeeze to get the remaining oil out.

 - Discard the herbs.

-- Heat the infused oil in a double boiler with the beeswax until melted and mixed.
+- Combine the infused oil and beeswax in a double boiler.

-- Pour into small tins, glass jars or lip chap tubes and use on bites, stings, cuts, poison ivy, diaper rash or other wounds as needed.
+- Pour into small tins, glass jars, or lip chap tubes and use as needed.